Huntonion/asl-cnn/README.md

 ```
 git clone https://github.com/Huntonion/cnn-american-sign-language
 ```
-download the dataset from https://www.kaggle.com/datasets/grassknoted/asl-alphabet and extract the archive into the ```CASA-2021-2022``` folder. then run:
+download the dataset from https://www.kaggle.com/datasets/grassknoted/asl-alphabet and extract the archive into the ```cnn-american-sign-language``` folder. then run:
 ```
 pip install -r requirements.txt